Insights | By Howard Tiersky

 In summary, it helps to think of a chain that leads to value.

-- Users come to that platform and the interaction of the user and the platform, its content, interface and functionality, yields an experience of some sort -- good or bad.
+- Users come to that platform and the interaction between the user and the platform, its content, interface, and functionality, yields an experience of some sort — good or bad.

 - If we hit the right emotional recipe, the user proceeds to the behavior we want.
 If the emotions are off, we don’t get our desired behavior.